bmcculley/linkquake/README.md

 Make links and other elements shake using CSS3.

-Known to work on Chrome and Firefox...
+Known to work on Chrome and Firefox.

 Had this kicking around on my test server for awhile, thought I would share it.